FreemanTheMaverick/Orbaplaw/README.md

 ![The tri-nuclear titanium polyhydride complex structure](doc/ti.png)

 We simplify the model by replacing all the Cp' rings with unsubstituted Cp rings.
-The *ab initio* computation is done at the level of B3LYP/6-31g(d) with `Gaussian 16`.
+The *ab initio* computation is done at the level of B3LYP/6-31G(d) with `Gaussian 16`.
-The three [Ti-Cp'] motifs and the out-of-plane hydrogen atom are taken as four fragments.
+The three [Ti-Cp] motifs and the out-of-plane hydrogen atom are taken as four fragments.
 Each pair of the remaining hydrogen atoms makes one fragment.
 In total, there are seven fragments.
 NFBO analysis gives a result of six Ti-H<sub>μ2</sub>-Ti three-center bonds (each involving one bridging hydrogen atom and its two neighbouring titanium atoms), one Ti-Ti-Ti-H<sub>μ3</sub> four-center bond and one Ti-Ti-Ti three-center bond.